prontopablo/FIP/docs/bilateral.md

-Blurs an input texture while preserving edges based on spatial and intensity (color) differences.
+Blurs while preserving edges based on spatial and intensity (color) differences.

 ## Parameters
 `texture` **Texture**: The input texture to be filtered.
 Default: **`The entire canvas`**